KristenJZ/KristenZ.github.io/_pages/about.md

 # About Me
 My name is Jing (Kristen) Zhang.
 I am a Ph.D. student in [the Department of Communication and Media at the University of Michigan](https://lsa.umich.edu/comm).
 I completed Bachelor's degree from [the School of Journalism at Fudan University](http://www.xwxy.fudan.edu.cn/n1339/index.html) and my Master's degree from [the Department of Communication Studies at the University of North Carolina at Charlotte](https://communication.charlotte.edu/).

 My research primarily centers around emerging technology and science communication.
 Specifically, I use survey and experimental studies to investigate how emerging technologies open new opportunities for engaging the public with scientific topics and fostering a greater understanding of scientific concepts and behaviors.
-I have published a few papers in communication journals such as *Journal of Communication*, *Telematics and Informatics*, with a total <a href='https://scholar.google.com/citations?user=z6sTzq8AAAAJ&hl'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a>.
+I have published in top communication journals such as *Journal of Communication*, *Telematics and Informatics*.

 # 🔥 News